thirumurthis/Learnings/websocket/websocketd_blog.md

 Now we should be able to connect to index.html using `http://localhost:8084/index.html`

-- Below is how the output looks when connected using browser
+- Output when connected to http URL using browser

 ![image](https://user-images.githubusercontent.com/6425536/185733066-15e082e7-fb43-47e9-a777-d1a1336d877b.png)

-#### Accessign the Websocket (WS) endpoing using Nodejs websocket client
+#### Accessing the Websocket (WS) endpoing using Nodejs websocket client

 ##### Connecting using Nodejs websocket client

-Pre-requsites:
+Prerequisites:
    - NodeJs already installed and able to use `npm install` command in the system.

 - Use below command to install websocket library